 Why Is ROAS Important?

 Using the example from above, a ROAS of 250% appears strong on the surface.
 Digging a little deeper, that ROAS may not be enough to keep a business afloat.
-Let’s say a company is using a digital marketing agency that charges a $4,500/month fee to run all their campaigns.
+Let’s say a company is using a digital marketing agency that is a cost of $4,500/month to run all their campaigns.
 This alone drops ROAS from 250% to 117%, which is barely breaking even.
 This doesn’t even include cost of goods sold or the fixed costs associated with running a business.
 If only looking at ROAS, it can be misleading when comparing said figure to the big picture and holistic view of a business’ heath.

-ROAS is a great measure of the success of advertising campaigns, but doesn’t fully illustrate the profitability of a business.
+ROAS is a great measure of the success of advertising campaigns, but doesn’t fully illustrate the profitability and effectiveness of a business.
 What constitutes a strong ROAS will vary depending on industry and other factors associated with certain market conditions.
 With that being said, knowledge of all facets of a business is crucial in determining the target ROAS that needs to be hit to become profitable and allow a business to scale.
 While ROAS has some limitations, however, it is key to optimizing and building strong advertising campaigns and is one of the most important KPIs for all eCommerce businesses.